-How to choose a portable monitor for you
+How to choose the best portable monitor for you

-When choosing a portable monitor, it all hinges on your use case and to what device you are connecting.
-The very concept of a portable monitor makes most sense with a USB-C equipped laptop.
+Choosing portable monitor hinges on your use case and to what device you are connecting.
+The very concept of a portable monitor makes the most sense with a USB-C-equipped laptop.

 That’s the most reliable way to connect a portable monitor and ensures both compatibility and plenty of bandwidth for any resolution a portable monitor is likely to offer.
-That said, many portable screens also support old-school USB-A connectivity.
-Just be aware that will require software and drivers, which could present a problem depending on the device you are using to drive the display.
+That said, many mobile screens also support old-school USB-A connectivity.
+Just be aware that it will require software and drivers, which could present a problem depending on your device to drive the display.

-Battery or no battery is another key question.
+Battery or no battery is another critical question.
 You can get portable screens both with and without.
 Screens without a battery are cheaper and lighter.
-However, if you’re using a portable screen away from the mains, they will drain your laptop’s battery pretty fast.
+However, if you’re using a mobile screen away from the mains, they will drain your laptop’s battery pretty fast.

-The final really important factor is brightness.
-If you are planning on using your portable display outside, you want as much of that as humanly possible.
-Most are quite limited in that regard, only topping out at a little over 200 nits.
-Aim for the brightest you can get while taking into account that brighter screens will use up even more battery when powered by your laptop.
+The final significant factor is brightness.
+If you plan to use your portable display outside, you want as much of that as humanly possible.
+Most are limited, only topping out at a little over 200 nits.
+Aim for the brightest you can get while considering that more glowing screens will use up even more battery when powered by your laptop.